intimate stories of motherhood captured on film

 • After our session, I send your film to my partner lab in Berlin — a small team of true analog enthusiasts who develop and scan everything with great care (seriously, these guys are amazing).
 Once I receive the scans, I make small adjustments to your photos and curate your gallery.

-Kristina, Newborn Session in Berlin, Charlottenburg
+Sonja, Newborn Session in Berlin, Charlottenburg

 FAQ